 In our subject, using the laser repositioning error described above, marked inability to reposition the neck from the left was seen.
 This concurs with the findings in Australian Football Players (AFL), where a mean of 4.5 degrees of joint position error was reported on the left hand side (Hides et al 2017 Med Sc Sp Ex, 49, 12, 2385-2393).
 This is noteworthy, as our subjects initial concussion took place during AFL, with the subsequent concussion occurring in Basketball.

 It should also be remembered that this subject presented to physiotherapy for an ankle injury some 6 months after the initial concussion.
-Lower limb kinematic exercising ability, emphasising global balance and kinematic 'inverse dynamics' muscular energy strap transfer prinicples, demonstrated strength and balance deficits within the following prgramme.
+Lower limb kinematic exercising ability, emphasising global balance and kinematic 'inverse dynamics' muscular energy strap transfer principles, demonstrated strength and balance deficits within the following programme.

-It should be noted that this regime places emphasis on repatitive loading; hence 3 x 40 reps.
+It should be noted that this regime places emphasis on repetitive loading; hence 3 x 40 reps.

 Interestingly, an investigation comparing lower limb (LL) and back exercises (lumbar extension LE and lumbar stabilisation LS) for runners with chronic low back pain reported

 - greater improvement in self-rated running capability and knee extension strength in the LL group vs LE and LS groups